Johnny Halafihi

-Johnny Halafihi (born 25 August 1933) was a former Tongan-born New Zealand professional light heavy/heavyweight boxer, active in the 1950s and 1960s.
+Johnny Halafihi (born 25 August 1933 – 30 July 1985) was a Tongan-born New Zealand professional light-heavyweight/heavyweight boxer, active in the 1950s and 1960s.

-Halafihi won the New Zealand Boxing Association light heavyweight title, drew with Mike Holt for the vacant British Commonwealth light heavyweight title, and was a challenger for the British Commonwealth light heavyweight title against Chic Calderwood.
-His professional fighting weight varied from 168 lb, i.e. light heavyweight to 177+1/2 lb, i.e. heavyweight.
+Halafihi won the New Zealand Boxing Association light-heavyweight title, drew with Mike Holt for the vacant British Commonwealth light-heavyweight title, and was a challenger for the British Commonwealth light-heavyweight title against Chic Calderwood.
+His professional fighting weight varied from 168 lb, i.e. light-heavyweight, to 177+1/2 lb, i.e. heavyweight.
 He died in the United Kingdom.

-In December 2009 he was inducted into the Tonga National Sports Hall of Fame.
+In December 2009, he was inducted into the Tonga National Sports Hall of Fame.